 As with any medication, allergic reactions to any of the ingredients of the preparation may also occur.
 It is therefore essential that you read the information leaflet that comes with the medication prior to administration.

-Six of our patients have conceived on TRT, and I’m also delighted to announce that one of my guys is expecting their second child.
+Over forty of our patients have successfully managed to conceive on TRT, and I’m also delighted to announce that two of my patients have three HCG babies.
 Typically, exogenous testosterone disrupts the Hypo-Pituitary Gonadal axis, meaning that Lutenising Hormone (LH) and Follicle Stimulating Hormone are no longer produced, which can result in infertility.
 This is one of the reasons we always recommend using HCG alongside testosterone, as it helps to restore the axis through HCG’s action of mimicking LH.

 Testosterone is an anabolic hormone.
 One of its many functions is to ensure adequate production of red blood cells so that your blood can effectively deliver oxygen to your organs.
-This process is called erythropoiesis, ie. production of red blood cells.
+This process is called erythropoiesis, ie. production of red blood cells, the topic is addressed in the article TRT & Erythrocytosis – Facts and Recommendations.
 A significant rise in haematocrit can result in your blood becoming too viscous, increasing your risk of clots.
-People also describe negative subjective symptoms from a moderate rise.
-Fortunately, this isn’t very common and normally reflects an aggressive protocol.
+People also describe negative subjective symptoms, such as lethargy, weakness and dizziness from a moderate rise.
+Fortunately, this isn’t very common and normally reflects either an aggressive protocol or an underlying pathology.
 Therefore, it is essential to regularly monitor your Full Blood Count whilst on TRT to ensure that it does not rise above normal limits.
 Venesection or blood donation is the treatment of choice if this happens.

-Testosterone does not increase your risk of developing prostate cancer.
-Interestingly the incidence of prostate cancer rises when testosterone levels fall with age and there is a concurrent increase in oestrogen.
+Testosterone does not increase your risk of developing prostate cancer, something discussed here in Dispelling the Myths: Prostate Cancer & Testosterone Replacement Therapy (TRT).
+Interestingly the incidence of prostate cancer rises when testosterone levels fall with age and there is a concurrent increase in oestrogen, predominantly due to a relative rise in oestradiol.
 I’m positive that having optimal androgen levels for life would actually be protective against prostate cancer.
 My patients have all heard ‘Dr. Rob’s philosophy on life, the universe and everything’, without reverberating my entire thought process, simply appreciate that your job is simply to pass on your DNA when you are healthy.
 You’re not supposed to be around forever, once you have procreated and your child has grown up, your job is done, time to make way for the next generation.

-Whilst testosterone does not increase your risk of prostate cancer, if you develop prostate cancer it’s unbeknown to the exogenous testosterone that you are administering.
-Prostate cancer is androgen receptive, meaning that it feeds off of testosterone.
-This is why we regularly monitor your Prostate Specific Antigen (PSA) level AND if you’re over 40, you will be subject to the yearly dreaded digital rectal examination, which is used as a screening tool alongside measuring your PSA.
+Whilst testosterone does not increase your risk of prostate cancer, it is prudent to regularly monitor your Prostate Specific Antigen (PSA) level AND if you’re over 40, you will be subject to the yearly dreaded digital rectal examination, which is used as a screening tool for prostate cancer, alongside measuring your PSA.

-We are pioneering the future of TRT.
-No other clinic has a better understanding or appreciation of Testosterone Deficiency Syndrome and its management.
+We believe we are pioneering the future of TRT.
+No other clinic has a better understanding or appreciation of Testosterone Deficiency and its management.
 If you don’t believe me, please familiarise yourself with our blogs, our Facebook page and our independent closed Facebook group ‘TRT in the UK ‘.

 Out with the old and in with the new.
 The Men’s Health Clinic, working with nature, not against it.